(Amazon UK link) |

 Visiting relatives recently, we watched the film, which they had been given.
-I wasn’t expecting much, but found it quite mesmerising in places.
-I particularly enjoyed the opening section, where the adult Pi explains to a visiting journalist how he got his nickname; there are flashbacks to his schooldays, and we get a good glimpse of his background as the son of a zoo-keeper.
+I wasn’t expecting much, but have to admit I found it quite mesmerising in places.
+I particularly enjoyed the opening section, where the adult Pi explains to a visiting journalist how he got his nickname.
+There are flashbacks to his schooldays, and we get a good glimpse of his background as the son of a zoo-keeper.

-Then follows several days at sea, with inevitable unpleasantness and an attempt by Pi to befriend the tiger.
-I didn’t much enjoy this part, and, indeed, I found the ending puzzling rather than satisfying.
+Then follow several days at sea, with inevitable unpleasantness and an attempt by Pi to befriend the tiger.
+I didn’t much enjoy this part, and I found the ending puzzling rather than satisfying.
 However, it was excellently produced and I’m not surprised that the director and others won Oscars for it.
 I was slightly surprised that Suraj Sharma, who played Pi in the high action part of the film, did not also win one.

 I’m glad I watched this film, which was very different from anything I had previously seen, right outside my usual comfort zone.
 It’s even inspired me to get hold of the book, to see if I understand the philosophy better when I read it.